-- Place veggies in the preheated oven a roast for 30 minutes.
+- Place veggies in the preheated oven and roast for 30 minutes.

 - While the veggies roast, cook pasta according to directions.
-Once it is done cooking, drain water and set pasta aside.
+Once done cooking, drain water and set pasta aside.

 - When veggies are done roasting, add the cooked pasta, chopped spinach, and sauce to the casserole pan.
 Toss to coat and smooth out into an even layer.
 Sprinkle with cheese and put back into the oven for 5-10 minutes or until cheese is melted and bubbly.